y5labs/seacreature/README.md

 # Todo
-- [ ] Does analytics live updating work?
+- [ ] Fix analytics live updating.
+Things need to come out of null for links.
 - [ ] Should we consider PowerBI's 'highlight' functionality?
 - [ ] Update documentation to include analytics
 - [ ] Update documentation to include transactional